GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

-In practice, the sum types are often employed as containers that wrap some tagged values which could be processed with pattern matching, spawning their own path of execution.
-Such wrappers often called "contexts".
+In practice, the sum types are often employed as containers that wrap some tagged values which could be processed with pattern matching, spawning their own paths of execution.
+Such wrappers are called "contexts".
 For example, the following listing defines the `Maybe` sum type with two value constructors used as tags: `Just` that takes a parameter and parameterless `Nothing`.